MS 2022-09-W-Holcomb-September-7-2022-Donation-of-ARPA-Funds-to-County-Employees September 7, 2022

 What this means for you

-If you are a Mississippi county employee hoping for a pandemic bonus
+For county employees hoping for a pandemic bonus

 Common questions

-Q: Can a Mississippi county ever pay a bonus to its employees from ARPA funds?
+Q: Can a Mississippi county ever pay incentive pay to its employees?

 Q: Why doesn't the federal source of the money override state law?

-Q: What if the employee is a contractor, not a county employee?
+Q: What if the recipient is a contractor, not a county employee?

-Q: Does this opinion address ARPA expenditures other than employee compensation?
+Q: Does this opinion address other ARPA expenditures?

 Background and statutory framework